CP499ColoradoCollege/CCSGA-Comments/README.md

    ```sql
    INSERT INTO Users (username, displayName, isBanned, isCCSGA, isAdmin, rolesLastUpdated, updatedBy) VALUES (‘new_admin_username’, ‘New Admin Display Name’, 0, 0, 1, UTC_TIMESTAMP(), NULL);
    ```
-6. For development: if you want to run the Flask development server and have not yet logged in again since editing `~/.bash_profile`, execute that file: `source ~/.bash_profile`
+6. For development: if you want to run the Flask development server (according to the commands under "Component Commands and Configuration Info") and have not yet logged in again since editing `~/.bash_profile`, execute that file: `source ~/.bash_profile`

 ## Developer Documentation